 No one wants to know if you have some inner struggles or health issues that might be causing weight gain.
 As a matter of fact, they don’t care.

 Even celebs aren’t left out by the trolls.

 This is the most debilitating type of body shaming and it is the one on which a lot of studies on body-shaming are hinged.

 2. Skinny Shaming

-Also. there are women suffering from eating disorders (a range of psychological conditions that results in the development of unhealthy eating habits.
-They mental health disorders and typically starts with an obsession with food, body weight, or body shape).
+Also. there are women suffering from eating disorders (a range of psychological conditions that result in the development of unhealthy eating habits.
+They have mental health disorders and typically start with an obsession with food, body weight, or body shape).
 The most common type of eating disorder is Anorexia Nervosa.

-Imagine persons like these being body shamed!
+Imagine persons like this being body shamed!
 Being body shamed for having a great metabolism and/or suffering from one eating disorder or other.

 3. Pretty Shaming